 Before applying for membership, each applicant should:

-Read By-Law No. 1 and the National Standard relevant to their professional status
+Read the National Standard relevant to their professional status

 Refer to the Checklist for the Accreditation Categories to confirm the category they are eligible to enter